stephen-walcher/reservation-system/README.md

 To run this application, simply clone the code to a destination of your choosing and run the following command:
 `docker-compose up`

+From there, you should be able to see the application by visiting `http://localhost:8082/`

 *Make sure to have [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/) installed first*

 ## TODOs